The Faces Game

 Sensory kete promote self-regulation and calm.

-A tool that promotes emotional and physical calm.
+A tool that supports tamariki to feel setteld and calm.

 A relaxing colouring activity to promote relaxation and calm.